Mukaram01/Easy_Manipulator_Improved/README.md

 - The bundled Tesseract overlays now export TinyXML2 via the `tinyxml2_vendor` package, so no extra system packages are required to satisfy `find_package(TinyXML2)` calls during the build.
+- If you plan to build manually (without the helper scripts below), run `./easy_manipulation_deployment/scripts/install_system_deps.sh` after cloning to install the TinyXML2 and Boost development packages that `trajopt_common` requires.

 ---
 ## Build on Jazzy or Humble